 Students on Mission

-Did you know that WMU is offering a new way to target co-ed group leaders looking for ways to teach and engage students in missions?
-Missions Journey: Students curriculum has been released and it includes a missions story, video, debrief, activity, and prayer time.
-This is an excellent resource for ways to drop in undated and relevant missions material.
+Did you know that WMU is offering a way to target co-ed group leaders looking for ways to teach and engage students in missions?
+Missions Journey: Students’ curriculum includes a missions story, video, debrief, activity, and prayer time.
+This is an excellent resource for ways to drop in relevant missions material.

-As we are going, telling and making disciples of all nations explore ways we can teach others what it means to cultivate a missions lifestyle.
+As we are going, telling, and making disciples of all nations, explore ways to teach others what it means to cultivate a mission’s lifestyle.
 Let’s join God at work and have some missions fun!